TongGeorgeWang/RNAcondensatesCVSAXS/README.md

 **Software Requrements** <br />
 MATLAB R2021 or later is required to run MD analysis functions <br />
 Some code is used from: Matt J (2025).
 Analyze N-dimensional Convex Polyhedra (https://www.mathworks.com/matlabcentral/fileexchange/30892-analyze-n-dimensional-convex-polyhedra), MATLAB Central File Exchange.
-Retrieved March 4, 2025.

 **License** <br />
 This project is covered under the Apache 2.0 License.